ibexa/documentation-developer/docs/search/url_search_reference/url_search_criteria.md

 # URL Search Criteria reference

-URL Search Criteria are part of Search Criteria and they are supported only by URL Search.
+URL Search Criteria are supported only by URL Search.

 |URL criteria|URL based on|
 |------------|------------|